tommilligan/prowl-github-app/README.md

 ## Use

-Prowl looks for `.prowl.yml` in your repo's default branch (usually `master).
+Prowl looks for `.prowl.yml` in your repo's default branch (usually `master`).
 No action will be taken unless a valid configuration is found.

 ### Configuration

-Your repo has two sets of files, `frontend` and `backend`, which can only be edited by the appropriate teams. `docs` can be edited by anyone, and `config` has to have joint approval from the two team leads.
+Sat your repo has two sets of files, `frontend` and `backend`, which can only be edited by the appropriate teams. `docs` can be edited by anyone, and `config` has to have joint approval from the two team leads.

 A configuration for Prowl might look like this:
 ```yaml